MohammedAljaafai/Football_Matches_Recommendation_System_Capstone/README.md

 # Football_Matches_Recommendation_System_Capstone
 ### **Introduction:**
-This system receives inputs from the user, and these inputs are the today's date and gives a list of the matches in that date from the following leagues, the English, German, Spanish, Italic, French, Portuguese, Dutch , and Saudi leagues.
-The other input the prefered game for the user from this list.
-The output will be football mathces that are arrnged based on distance (Similarity) from the prefered game.
+This system receives two inputs from the user, and the first input is today's date and returns a list of the matches in that date from the following leagues, the English, German, Spanish, Italic, French, Portuguese, Dutch , and Saudi leagues.
+The second input is the prefered game for the user choosen from this list.
+The output will be recommended football mathces that are arrnged based on distance (Similarity) from the prefered game.
 (A capstone project).
 The Recommender system will recommend 6 games with an order from the closest distance the the furthest distance.
 ## **Football Mathces Datasets**